napari/napari/docs/naps/4-async-slicing.md

 There are some other rough edges and plenty of ways to break it, but basic functionality should work.

+The rough implementation plan is as follows.

+- Implement pure refactors related to slicing to support this work (no public API or behavior changes).
+- Implement high-level asynchronous slicing model described here (i.e. add `LayerSlicer`, changes to `ViewerModel`), but with existing layer slicing implementation (i.e. `Layer._set_view_slice`).
+- Incrementally add layer slicing implementation described here (i.e. `Layer._get_slice`) for each layer separately.

+This allows us to merge small pieces of work into `main`, testing and fixing them as we go.
+The alternative is to maintain a large branch/fork of napari that may be less tested and harder to merge in the end.

 ## Backward compatibility